Composite Quantile Factor Model: Introduction

 Factor model is a useful statistical tool to describe data with unobserved and systematic components.
 Detailed textbook discussions on classical factor analysis for data with a fixed or small number of variables can be found in \cite{lawleymaxwell1971factoranalysis,anderson2003introduction}.
 Following the important work in \cite{stockandwatson1998nber,stockandwatson2002JASA,stockandwatson2002jbes,baiandng2002ecma,bai2003ecma} on high-dimensional panel data, the research on factor analysis in panel data has been extended to many directions, and there now exists a large body of literature on factor analysis for high-dimensional panel data.
 See \cite{baiandwang2016are} for a review on recent developments in this burgeoning field.

 At the heart of factor analysis for high-dimensional panel data is the use of principal component analysis (PCA) method.
-The estimates for factors are chosen be the normalized eigenvectors of the sample covariance matrix of the data, based on which we can estimate the factor loadings using the least-squares (LS) method.
-These eigenvectors coincide with the solutions in PCA, and the procedure's simplicity greatly contributes to its wide popularity in empirical macroeconomics and finance.
+The estimates for factors are chosen to be the normalized eigenvectors of the sample covariance matrix of the data, based on which we can estimate the factor loadings using the least-squares (LS) method.
+These eigenvectors coincide with the solutions in PCA, and the procedure's simplicity greatly contributes to its wide popularity as a research tool in empirical macroeconomics and finance.

 Despite its simplicity, the PCA-based procedure typically imposes some higher-order moment conditions on the factor and error terms (see, e.g., the assumptions in \cite{stockandwatson2002JASA,bai2003ecma}) in order to obtain desirable asymptotic results.
 However, the sample covariance matrix on which PCA operates may be irrelevant for data with infinite (or very large) variances and PCA becomes invalid.
 Weakening or even removing these conditions will be appealing since many data in applications such as finance are either heavy tailed or of unknown nature.
 Two approaches for robust factor analysis have emerged in recent literature. \cite{chenetal2021qfm} introduce the quantile factor models (QFM), where both the factors and factor loadings are quantile-dependent.
 At the quantile position $ 0.5 $, QFM estimator can be interpreted as the least absolute deviation (LAD) estimator that may be robust to certain error distributions. \cite{andoandbai2020jasa} provide a more general framework that adds a regression component with heterogeneous coefficients.
 By assuming the factors and errors follow a joint elliptical distribution, \cite{heetal2022JBESnomoment} propose a second approach to replacing the sample covariance matrix in PCA with the spatial Kendall's tau matrix that can handle non-normal distributions with large or infinite variances, a situation in which the standard PCA fails.